koibots8230/Newbie-Orientation/exercises/DataStructures.md

 ### What are Data Structures?

-A data structure is a way of organizing data within out program.
+A data structure is a way of organizing data within a program.
 You have already been introduced to variables like integers or strings, a data structure is just a format for arranging it.
 Say for example that we are writing code for the 2023 game and we want to model where game pieces have already been placed in a row on the grid.
 Just as a reminder the grid has 3 rows each with 9 spots for a game piece to be placed inside.
 If you were just trying to model one row how would you do it?
 Well here is one way:

 ```java
 boolean p1 = false; //a true or false value, true means a game piece has been placed, false means it hasn't